mrhashemi2000/UPDSF_v4.4/README.md

 A potential source of confusion is the distinction between **environmental variables** discussed in the manuscript and the **internal computational parameters** analyzed in the Sobol sensitivity study.

 Parameters such as `A_U`, `A_C`, activation energies, and the base catalysis factor are **internal parameters of the computational model**, rather than independent environmental variables investigated by the study.
+These internal parameters define the kinetic behavior of the simulation engine.
+Environmental variables—including temperature, pH, UV exposure, lipid protection, wet–dry cycling, and hydrothermal conditions—act by modifying these kinetic parameters during Monte Carlo simulations.

-Accordingly, the manuscript reports its scientific findings at the **environmental level**, including:
+Accordingly, the manuscript reports its scientific findings at the **environmental level**, whereas the Sobol analysis evaluates the sensitivity of the **underlying computational parameters** that generate those environmental responses.

+The manuscript reports its scientific findings at the **environmental level**, including:

 -  Temperature
 -  pH